 Exploring Wine Regions wins THE GOLD – Best Travel Book in 2017

-Winner: BEST TRAVEL AND WINE BOOK OF 2016
+Winner: BEST WINE AND TRAVEL BOOK OF 2016

 The National Association of Book Entrepreneurs (NABE) announces its 34th Annual “Pinnacle Book Achievement Award” 2016 Winners honoring the finest books published this year.
 Exploring Wine Regions – Argentina wins the Best Travel and Wine Book of 2016.

 Michael C. Higgins, PhD Awarded (CWAS) California Wine Appellation Specialist

 Through a rigorous curriculum designed by Master Sommelier David Glancy at the San Francisco Wine School, studies include each of the California wine appellations, their grapes and unique terroir.
 Our Michael Higgins successfully completed the course, passed with honors, recognized for his mastery of California Wines.

 “Michael C. Higgins from Pasadena, California, has tirelessly pursued the best wine regions in France and worldwide for more than 20 years.
 His travel expeditions and adventures have made him a world-class wine expert.
 They have also spawned a series of magazine articles, travel guides, and coffee table books, including his latest one about Bordeaux he also photographed and wrote the text for.

 Higgin’s company, Exploring Wine Regions, includes a wine touring division which offers various wine touring options, such as custom-designed itineraries for one- and two-week wine trips, an extensive study abroad program for full college credit, and private, small group tours with Michael.”